 High assurance certificates can be checked here: InstantSSL, InstantSSL Pro, PremiumSSL, PremiumSSL Wildcard, Unified Communications and Multi-domain SSL.

 Extended Validation (EV) SSL certificates provide the very high assurance level.
-For the certificate issuance, it is necessary to complete the DCV process, pass legal and physical existence verification and submit required documents to the Certificate Authority (Comodo).
+For the certificate issuance, it is necessary to complete the DCV process, pass legal and physical existence verification and submit required documents to the Certificate Authority, Comodo (now Sectigo).
 The validation process may take from 2 up to 10 business days.

 These certificates are the best solution for large-volume e-commerce websites, large companies and organizations.
 Only EV certificates provide a green bar with the company details in the address line of the browser.